CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 ## Introduction
 This experimental module exposes a Python API for OpenPose.
 This allows you to construct an OpenPose object, pass in a numpy array for an image, and get a numpy array of the pose positions.
-This API also exposes an API that allows you to directly pass in heatmaps from a network and extract poses out of it.
+This API also exposes an API that allows you to directly pass in heatmaps from a network and extract poses out of it (Requires Python Caffe to be installed seperately)

 ## Installation
-Check [doc/installation.md#python-module](./installation.md#python-module) for installation steps.
+To install the Python API, ensure that the `BUILD_PYTHON` flag is turned on while running CMake GUI.

+To simply test the OpenPose API in your project without installation, ensure that the line `sys.path.append('{OpenPose_path}/python')` is set where `{OpenPose_path}` points to your build folder of OpenPose.
+Take a look at `build/examples/tutorial_pose/1_extract_pose.py` for an example.

+On an Ubuntu or OSX based system, you may use it globally.
+Running `sudo make install` will install OpenPose by default into `/usr/local/python`.
+You can set this into your python path and start using it at any location.

 ## Compatibility
 The OpenPose Python module is compatible with both Python 2 and Python 3.
 In addition, it will also run in all OpenPose compatible operating systems.